Microsoft profit beats expectations on strong cloud demand

 “This isn’t just a one-quarter wonder,” Forrest said.
 “Amazon is going to be paying attention to this.”

-The Redmond, Washington, company has sharpened its focus on the fast-growing cloud computing unit as part of Chief Executive Satya Nadella’s “mobile first, cloud first” strategy to offset weakness in the PC market.
+The Redmond, Washington, company has sharpened its focus on the burgeoning cloud computing unit as part of chief executive Satya Nadella’s “mobile first, cloud first” strategy to offset weakness in the PC market.

 “Across all three segments, cloud is leading the future,” said Stephanie Rodriguez, Microsoft’s director of investor relations.

-Michael Turits, analyst at Raymond James & Associates, said Azure is smaller than Amazon’s product but that it is growing faster.
+Michael Turits, analyst at Raymond James & Associates, said Azure is smaller than Amazon’s service but that it is growing faster.
 “I think it is appealing well to existing enterprise customers who might not immediately be drawn to the Amazon platform,” he said.

+The company said it recorded $306-million in restructuring charges following a reorganization of its sales and marketing teams that was announced earlier this month.
+The restructuring resulted in layoffs for thousands of Microsoft employees.

+“These are primarily ‘rebalancing’ versus a permanent headcount reduction,” said Patrick Moorhead, president and principal analyst of Moor Insights & Strategy.
+Moorhead said the reorganization is intended to accelerate Microsoft’s cloud revenue.

 Microsoft’s net income more than doubled to $6.51-billion or 83 cents per share in the quarter, from $3.12-billion or 39 cents per share in the year-earlier period.